ksandom/achel/docs/programming/creatingARepositoryWithProfiles.md

 When you create a repo, you will likely want profiles to be automatically configured when the repo is installed.
 This document describes how to do it.

-In most situations, your easiest way of defining the parameters is to use `manageAchel repoCreateUsingWizard` which will run you through creating the repository and setting the parameters accordingly.
+In most situations, your easiest way of defining the parameters is to use `achelctl repoCreateUsingWizard` which will run you through creating the repository and setting the parameters accordingly.

 # Detail

 ## Every day scenario

-Use `manageAchel repoCreateUsingWizard` to create/setup a repository.
+Use `achelctl repoCreateUsingWizard` to create/setup a repository.
 It will guide you and take care of the chicken & egg scenario for you :)

 Most of this document relies on you having used the wizard to get set up since you need a repository to be installed to use repoParms, but you need repoParms to be defined to install the repository.